Women in Egypt: Honor killings

 Honor killings take place in Egypt relatively frequently, due to reasons such as a woman meeting an unrelated man, even if this is only an allegation; or adultery (real or suspected).
-For example, in 2021, a man was convicted and sentenced to five years in prison for thinking his sister's behavior was "suspicious" and murdering her––a murder to which he claimed was an "honor killing."
+For example, in 2021, a man was convicted and sentenced to five years in prison for thinking his sister's behavior was "suspicious" and murdering her—a murder to which he claimed was an "honor killing."

 Honor killings are also listed in the Egyptian Penal Code, under Article 237, in which courts are allowed to be more lenient in their sentencing for honor killings made by men who catch their wives committing adultery.
 However, the same leniency is not granted for women under the Article.

 Female genital mutilation

 Female genital mutilation (FGM) is widespread in Egypt, with 87% of girls and women aged 15 to 49 years having undergone FGM in 2004–15, though the practice is less common among the youth.
 The practice is deeply ingrained in the culture and predates both Christianity and Islam.
 Its main purpose is to preserve chastity, though its social function is very complicated.
 FGM was banned in 2008, but enforcement of the law was weak.
-In 2016, they tightened the law and made it a felony.
+In 2012, UNICEF reported that 87% of Egyptian women and girls 15–49 years old had undergone female genital mutilation.
+In June 2013, 13-year-old Soheir al-Batea died after undergoing FGM.
+The doctor responsible for the procedure became the first doctor in Egypt to be tried for committing female genital mutilation.
+On November 20, 2014, he was found not guilty.
+In 2016, the law was tightened, making FGM a felony.

 A 17-year-old girl died on 29 May 2017, reportedly from hemorrhaging, following female genital mutilation (FGM) at a private hospital in Suez Governorate.
 Four people faced trial on charges of causing lethal injury and FGM, including the girl's mother and medical staff as per an Amnesty 2016/2017 report.

 In March 2021, the Egyptian Senate approved a new bill that would punish whoever conducts genital mutilation to five years in prison, while the act which results in a permanent handicap would lead to seven years with hard labor, and in case of death, the imprisonment should be no less than ten years.
 Women continued to lack adequate protection from sexual and gender-based violence, as well as gender discrimination in law and practice, particularly under personal status laws regulating divorce.

+Female genital mutilation was criminalized in Egypt in 2008.